mui/material-ui/docs/data/joy/components/input/input.md

 ### Variants

-The input component supports the four global variants: solid (default), soft, outlined, and plain.
+The Input component supports Joy UI's four [global variants](/joy-ui/main-features/global-variants/): `solid` (default), `soft`, `outlined`, and `plain`.

 {{"demo": "InputVariants.js"}}

 :::info
-To learn how to add more variants to the component, check out [Themed components—Extend variants](/joy-ui/customization/themed-components/#extend-variants).
+To learn how to add your own variants, check out [Themed components—Extend variants](/joy-ui/customization/themed-components/#extend-variants).
+Note that you lose the global variants when you add custom variants.
 :::

 ### Sizes

-The input component comes with three sizes: `sm`, `md` (default), and `lg`.
+The input component comes in three sizes: `sm`, `md` (default), and `lg`:

 {{"demo": "InputSizes.js"}}

 :::info
-To learn how to add more sizes to the component, check out [Themed components—Extend sizes](/joy-ui/customization/themed-components/#extend-sizes).
+To learn how to add custom sizes to the component, check out [Themed components—Extend sizes](/joy-ui/customization/themed-components/#extend-sizes).
 :::

 ### Colors